ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2018-02-05-FIRST-LEGO-League-Deliverables.markdown

 <b> During the season:</b><br>
 1) Come up with a team cheer / chant (Team cheers are not required, but can be a great way to show spirit)<br>
 2) Learn the Core Values<br>
-3) Practice Core Values while executing Project and Robot game<br>
+3) Practice Core Values while executing the Innovation Project and Robot game<br>
 4) Do specific Core Values activities and improve communication<br>
-5) If possible, meet with / help / collaborate with another team or a Jr. FLL team<br>
+5) If possible, meet with / help / collaborate with another team or an FLL Explore team<br>
-6) Develop a 2 min presentation
+6) Be prepared to provide examples of how you applied the Core Values during judging.

 <b> Take to event:</b><br>
-1) Core Values poster (optional in some regions)<br>
+1) Core Values poster (not required)<br>
-2) Team core values summary to leave with judges<br>
+2) Team core values summary to leave with judges (if permitted)<br>
 3) Props / scripts / presentation materials<br>
-4) Giveaways to share with other teams<br>
+4) Giveaways to share with other teams (if permitted)<br>
-5) Team spirit / cheering items (balloons, megaphones, pennants, whatever)<br>
+5) Team spirit / cheering items (flags, pennants, whatever)<br>
 6) Pit decorations<br>
 7) Banner / flag for the parade (Some regions have team parades)